Windy City Why Is Chicago Called

 Comprehensive Overview

 The term "windy" has been used colloquially for centuries to describe someone who is talkative, boastful, or full of hot air.
-This usage predates Chicago's rise to prominence, and it's essential to understand this context to appreciate the nickname's true meaning.
+Practically speaking, this usage predates Chicago's rise to prominence, and it's essential to understand this context to appreciate the nickname's true meaning.
 When applied to a city, "windy" suggested that its inhabitants were prone to exaggeration and self-promotion, perhaps even to the point of being dishonest or deceptive.

 Trends and Latest Developments